FabricAttachedMemory/tm-ivshmem-server/README.md

 It's currently [hosted on Github[(https://github.com/cmacdonell/ivshmem-code/).
 The Machine effort only uses the ivshmem-server directory of that repo, and that's what you see here.

 The emulation employs QEMU virtual machines performing the role of "nodes" in The Machine.
-Inter-Virtual Machine Shared Memory (IVSHMEM) is configured across all the "nodes" so they see a shared, global memory space.
-This space can be accessed via mmap(2) and will behave almost identically to the the memory centric-computing on The Machine.
+Inter-Virtual Machine Shared Memory (IVSHMEM) is configured across all the "nodes" so they see a physical memory area shared between them.
+This space behaves almost identically to the the memory-centric computing on The Machine.

 [The original ivshmem-server](https://github.com/cmacdonell/ivshmem-code/tree/master/ivshmem-server) communicates with a VM guest as directed by qemu command line options.
 The server passes an open file descriptor representing a memory object, usually just a pre-allocated POSIX shared memory object.   tm-ivshmem-server (this repo) extends that by allowing a regular file to be used as backing store for the common IVSHMEM.
-This allows two things:
+This provides two advantages over /dev/shm-backed IVSHME, especially useful on laptops or smaller-RAM systems:

 * True persistence of emulated global NVM (ie, power off of a laptop loses /dev/shm contents)
 * Backing store limited only by available file system space (instead of 1/2 physical RAM).

 ### QEMU versions

-tm_ivshmem_server will work with QEMU versions up to 2.4.
-Additinally, starting at 2.4, QEMU gained the ability to access a file by name, rather than needing an fd as passed in by tm_ivshmem_server.
+tm_ivshmem_server will work with QEMU versions through 2.4.
+Additionally, starting at 2.4, QEMU gained the ability to access an IVSHMEM backing file by name, rather than needing an fd as passed in by an auxiliary ivshmem_server.
 [More details can be seen in the QEMU changelog](https://github.com/qemu/qemu/commit/7d4f4bdaf785dfe9fc41b06f85cc9aaf1b1474ee).

-As of QEMU 2.5, the test suite (and in particular, the ivshmem-server) has been subsumed into the QEMU project.
-It may be deprecated in the future as the features are being migrated to new pseudo-devices.

-Many things changed in the 2.5-native version of ivshmem-server and it's QEMU client code.
-This version of tm-ivshmem-server will work with the first connection of a QEMU >= 2.5 guest, but subsequent connections will fail.

-Patches may be submitted to the QEMU project to add the regular-file capabilities discussed here.
+As of QEMU 2.5, the original ivshmem-server has been subsumed into the QEMU project and its protocol and behavior has changed.
+This repo does not track those changes.
+Since the "native" named-file feature is now built-in to QEMU, there is no further need for tm_ivshmem_server to achieve Fabric Attached Memory Emulation backed by a regular file.
+Syntax examples for QEMU 2.5 will be given later.

 ## Setup and Execution